-Practical endorsement: all students are required to master 12 groups of practical assessments over their two years of study.
-They will complete this as the practical component of their course.
+Practical endorsement: Alongside the written assessments, students complete all required and many recommended practical tasks which enhance their understanding and improve their practical skills.
+All students are required to master 12 groups of practical assessments over their two years of study.

-Externally, the two-years work will be assessed through three external exams at the conclusion of the second year of study.
+Externally, the two-years' work will be assessed through three external exams at the conclusion of the second year of study.